noraj/Umbraco-RCE/README.md

 ## Reference

-This is a better re-write of [EDB-ID-46153](https://www.exploit-db.com/exploits/46153) using arguments and with stdout display.
+This is a better re-write of [EDB-ID-46153](https://www.exploit-db.com/exploits/46153) using arguments (instead of harcoded values) and with stdout display.

 Tested with python 3.8.